AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

    from, the property or properties to use when sampling, an optional filter by expression, and an optional streamViewId.
-- Note: This method, implemented for example purposes in ``SdsClient``, does not include support for SdsBoundryTypes.
+- Note: This method, implemented for example purposes in ``SdsClient``, does not include support for SdsBoundaryTypes.
 For more information about SdsBoundaryTypes and how to implement them with sampling, refer to the [SDS documentation](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html)